team-friendo/signalboost/README.md

 We use `blackbox` to keep secrets under encrypted version control.
 (See [this link](https://github.com/StackExchange/blackbox) for docs and configurations not covered below.)

-Upon cloning the repo, use blackbox to decrypt secrets:
+Upon cloning the repo, use blackbox to decrypt secrets and export them into your environment:

 ```
 $ git clone git@0xacab.org:team-friendo/signal-boost
 $ cd signal-boost
 $ ./bin/blackbox_decrypt_all_files
+$ source .env
 ```

 You might want to change a few of the secrets, most notably: